lebelolerato/CMPG-323-Overview---34687602/README.md

                     resource
                     I will use HTTP endpoints for my API to update my database

+    Problems I have faced == During the completion of this project, I faced several problems such as:
+                             1. I didnt follow the the guidance documentation provided nor did I watch the videos provided with my full attention, which led me to                                       redoing this project multiple times
+                             2. I used .NET CORE  version 6 instead of version 3, even after I was advised not to use because not a lot of materials regarding it is                                   not available yet.
+Which led to encounting a lot of errors which I havent seen before and couldnt understand and also making some parts                                 of the guidance documentation document provided to us by the lectures irrelevent.
+                             3. Time Management.
+Regarding time, I used to wrok under the assumption that I still got time which was not true and backfired on me                                       because I ended up gettting a 500 server error at the last minute resulting in my import link not being valid thus I coulnt host my API                                 on Azure
+                             4. The other thing is that I included my Reference list in my README file only instead of creating a document to add my reference list and                                 I realised this late when I was about to submit since I had to upload the document of GOOGLE FORMS along with my submission.
+By the                                     time I was done with the document the deadline had passed resulting in failure to mee the deedline.
+                             5. My Authorization was not working properly and Creating an APP SERVICE resource group took longer than I thought.

+     What I have Learned and How to move forward == Well first thing first I learned that I need to follow the instructions precisly given to me, read the instructions                                                     carefully because I i understand the instructions then I can succesfully finish my project and submit it, and also                                                     use the exact requirements of the project as the ones recommended.
+Secondly I need to learn to manage my time more                                                     efficiently to avoid submitting at last minute and also to be able to spare enough time for anything that could go                                                     wrong.
+Another thing is that I should normalise reading the project brief before I start with my project and the                                                       project rubric after I'm done with the project to check if I did everything asked of me.
 #### Project 3
     Repositort name == MVC Web Application